Richard Scheffler: Additional Accomplishments

 For Scheffler's academic achievements and services to the campus, he was awarded the Berkeley Citation in 2018, one of the highest honors given by the campus.
 Presented on behalf of the Chancellor, it is awarded to individuals whose contributions and achievements exceed the standards of excellence in their fields.

 In 2019, Governor Gavin Newsom appointed Scheffler to the Healthy California For All Commission, which was tasked with developing a plan to guide California towards universal coverage.
 That same year, Scheffler was elected as an expert to the National Academy of Social Insurance.

 In 2024, Scheffler was elected to the rank of American Association for the Advancement of Science Lifetime Fellow to honor his distinguished contributions to the fields of health and mental health economics, competition in health care, and the development and implementation of domestic and global public health policy.
 Scheffler also earned the UC Berkeley Emeriti Association’s “Emeriti of the Year” Award for continuing to achieve influence in his field after retiring from teaching.

+In 2025, Scheffler was featured by UC Berkeley Public Health in a series on outstanding emeritus faculty for his "profound impact on public health."